Perpetual Diet of Regensburg

+History

 Previously, the Diet had been convened in different cities but, beginning in 1594, it met only in the town hall in Regensburg.
 On 20 January 1663, the Diet convened to deal with threats from the Ottoman Empire (the Turkish Question).
 Since the Peace of Westphalia in 1648, the Holy Roman Emperor had been formally bound to accept all decisions made by the Diet.
 Hence, out of fear that the Emperor would disregard the Diet's role by not calling sessions, it never dissolved and became a perpetual diet.
 Therefore, no final report of its decisions, known as a Recess, could be issued, and that of the preceding diet, issued in 1654, was dubbed the Youngest Recess.
 From 1663 until the 1684 Truce of Ratisbon (a former name of Regensburg in English), the diet gradually developed into a permanent body.

 In addition to envoys who represented the Imperial Estates in the Diet, Regensburg had around 70 representatives (Komitialgesandtern or Comitia) from foreign states.
 The Emperor was represented by a Principal Commissioner (Prinzipalkommissar), a position that accrued to the Thurn und Taxis family from 1748.

 The last action of the Diet, on 25 March 1803, was the passage of the German Mediatisation, which reorganized and secularized the Empire.
 Following the approval of that final constitutional document, the Diet never met again and its existence ended with the dissolution of the Empire in 1806.